How to Make Banana and Lime Jam

 Banana and Lime Jam

 What is your favorite type of jam?
 Strawberry, raspberry, or perhaps you are more of a marmalade lover.
 Have you ever thought about turning the world's favorite fruit into a jam?
 Banana jam is a wonderfully different alternative to have on your morning toast or inside a jam tart or donuts.

-Banana jam on its own, I think, would be too sweet so I have added lime juice for two reasons.
+Banana jam on its own, I feel, is too sweet so I have added lime juice for two reasons.
 One to keep the bananas from turning brown and the other, to add a bit of zing.

 So, grab your apron and we'll get started making what could become your favorite jam.